Title: How the Pandemic Has Impacted Working Mothers and the Need for Change

 In the wake of the global pandemic, working mothers have been disproportionately affected as they strive to balance work, caregiving responsibilities, and household chores.
 The COVID-19 crisis has shed light on the challenges faced by working mothers, highlighting the urgent need for changes in policies and workplace culture to support them.

 The pandemic has exacerbated the existing inequalities faced by working mothers.
 With schools and childcare centers closed, many mothers have had to take on additional caregiving responsibilities while continuing to work remotely.
+This has led to increased stress and exhaustion, as they attempt to juggle professional obligations with their children's needs.

-Research indicates that working mothers experienced significant disruptions in their careers during the pandemic.
 Many were forced to reduce their working hours or leave their jobs altogether as they struggled to manage the demands of childcare.
 This has resulted in financial insecurity and a setback in their professional growth, potentially impacting their long-term career prospects.

 Furthermore, the article suggests that the pandemic has exposed the systemic biases and gender inequalities prevalent in society.